NeuroTech-Leuven/BrainBrowsR/README.md

 The icons folder, contains the PNG that are use for the stimuli in BrainBrowsR.

-The src folder contains the extension code.
+The src folder contains the extension code, this is organised in .

+The server.py is the back-end code, that connects the headset and does the data-processing.

+The manifest.json is the configuraton file for the extension.
+To learn more about this, you can read this [page](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json) by Mozilla.

 ## Installation & Usage